NOTE: Telstra no longer has stock of the S10e, the S10 512GB and the S10+ 128GB available as of 2020.

 Samsung’s 2019 flagship phones are available to buy in stores.
 And if you’re looking for a feature-packed two-year phone plan for your Galaxy S10, Galaxy S10+, or Galaxy S10e, Telstra’s plans offer premium features and exceptional coverage.

-The telco stocks the entire Galaxy S10 series in selected storage sizes, with each model available available to bundle with a postpaid plan over 24 or 36 months.
+The telco stocks the entire Galaxy S10 series in selected storage sizes, with each model available available to bundle with a postpaid plan over a 24 month period.
 Telstra is also the only telco to offer the 5G device which is compatible with the telco’s expanding 5G network.

 Telstra plans and prices